Klawock, Alaska: Education

 There is a school with grades K-6 and a high school with grades 7-12 both administered by the Klawock City School District.
 On average, 200 students are enrolled yearly.
 The Head Start school (three- to four-year-olds) is run by the Tlingit and Haida Central Council.

 Transportation

 Airport

 The 5,000 foot and paved Klawock Airport is the only airport on Prince of Wales Island and serves as the air transport gateway for nearby Craig as well.
 It receives charters and daily scheduled passenger service from Ketchikan from Island Air Express.
 Alaska Seaplanes provides flights from Juneau and Sitka.

 Ferry

 Ferry service is available through the Inter-Island Ferry Authority from either Prince of Wales Island communities of Hollis (M/V Prince of Wales, with service to Ketchikan) or Coffman Cove (M/V Stikine, with service to Wrangell or Petersburg) which are both accessible through Prince of Wales' road system.

+Cruise ships

+A cruise ship port opened in Klawock in May, 2024.
+The first ship to dock there was the Seabourn Odyssey, on an 80 day cruise that began in Sydney.
+The facility is owned and operated by Tlingit companies.